heavyengineer/drupal-tug/README.md

 ###Xdebug
 This should just work.
 So in netbeans i configure the remote host and then map the directories so the remote file path /var/www/sites/docroot/index.php should correspond to the local directory drupal-tug/src/docroot/index.php
 Xdebug is setup to accept your ip address and route the traffic back to it.
+If the version of Drupal in the apache-server (which is downloaded each time the container is built) doesnt match the version in drupal-tug/src/docroot - then you will have odd symptoms where xdebug appears to be working but gets stuck on empty lines - because the files are mismatched

 #TODO
 1. Varnish server